The Claude Agent SDK lets you build production AI agents in Python or TypeScript. Inbox triage tutorial, MCP servers, cron deploy, rate-limit gotchas.

 print(message.result)

-asyncio.run(main())python3 agent.pyFor the inbox triage agent, a simple cron job on a VPS handles the schedule:
+python3 agent.pyFor the inbox triage agent, I use a simple cron job on a $6/month VPS:

 # /etc/cron.d/inbox-agent

 The Client SDK gives you raw API access: you send a prompt and implement every tool call yourself.
 The Agent SDK wraps that loop.
-If you want control over every decision point in the tool-use cycle, use the Client SDK.
+If you want control over every decision point, use the Client SDK.
 If you want Claude to run autonomously and just tell you when it is done, use the Agent SDK.

 OpenAI's Agents SDK follows a similar pattern.
-The main difference is the tool inventory: Claude Agent SDK ships with Bash, Monitor, and WebFetch built in, which OpenAI's does not.
-Claude also handles long-context tasks better (200k token window) for codebase-wide analysis.
+The main difference is tool inventory: Claude Agent SDK ships with Bash, Monitor, and WebFetch out of the box, which OpenAI's does not.
+Claude also handles long-context tasks (200k token window) better than GPT-4o for codebase-wide analysis.
 For MCP support, the Claude Agent SDK is currently more mature.
-The Anthropic Agent SDK documentation covers the full comparison.

 Yes, if you are building any kind of autonomous workflow that touches files, code, or the web.
-The SDK collapses what would be several hundred lines of tool-loop boilerplate into a ten-line async iterator.
+The SDK collapses what would be three to four hundred lines of tool-loop boilerplate into a ten-line async iterator.
 The built-in tools are production-quality.
 The MCP integration means you can add capabilities without writing custom tool definitions.

 It is not the right choice if you need a non-Python, non-TypeScript runtime, if you want Anthropic to own the sandboxing and session storage, or if your task is simple enough that a single Messages API call handles it.